apollo

 Disease/Condition Glossary

 Migraine: It is a mild to severe headache that starts as a dull ache in the region around the eye.
-It usually lasts a few hours up to several days and gets worst with the movement.
-The possible warning signs that can start before the occurrence of migraine include visual changes, unusual tiredness, tingling in an arm or leg.
+It usually lasts a few hours up to several days and gets worse with movement.
+The possible warning signs that can start before the occurrence of migraine include visual changes, unusual tiredness, and tingling in an arm or leg.
 A person facing migraine may also face mild to severe pain in the head, pulsing, throbbing pain in the head, sensitivity to sound and light, vomiting, and Nausea.

 FAQs